jeremytammik/tbc/a/2038_highlight_link.md

 UiDoc.Selection.SetReferences([linkedFaceReference]);
 </code></pre>

-Now, this only happens when a user interacts with the UI.
+Now, this works when a user interacts with the UI.
 What if I have an element ID from a linked document that I want to highlight?
 The real question then becomes, how can I extract a reference from an `ElementId` that belongs to a linked document?

 This is achievable, but not directly from the `ElementId`;
 we need to work with the element itself.
 First, we need to get the element from the linked document, then create a reference for this element.
-However, this reference as it's only meaningful to the linked document, not the current one.
+However, this reference is only meaningful to the linked document, not the current one.
-Therefore, we must convert this reference to the current document using `CreateLinkReference` and `RevitLinkInstance`.
+We can convert it to the current document using `CreateLinkReference` and the `RevitLinkInstance`.
-It might sound confusing, but I've included the code below to demonstrate how it functions clearly.
+The code below clearly demonstrates how it functions.
-So, if you have the linked `ElementId`, you can directly start from line 10, without the need for selection:
+If you already have the linked `ElementId`, you can directly start from line 10, without the need for selection:

 <pre><code>var pickedReference = UiDoc.Selection.PickObject(
   Autodesk.Revit.UI.Selection.ObjectType.PointOnElement